Originally published April 2019

 I learned even more from those I had never heard of before: Terry Carr, Suzy McKee Charnas, Arthur Byron Cover and Vonda McIntyre.

 So yes, I am retiring from nursing.
 I don’t think I’ll miss it much, but it’s in my blood enough that I’ll keep that nursing license I worked so hard for, at least for a while.
 I’ve been slacking on the writing the last couple years.
 But I think I hear Vonda’s voice, I see her smile, and I think, “I can’t let her down.”
-So writing will come back to the front of the arts again, where it never really left.
+So writing will come back to the front of the arts again, where it never left.